-The Division Youth is represented in the National Working Group of the Structured Dialogue.
+The Division Policy and Knowledge is represented in the National Working Group of the Structured Dialogue.

-The Division Youth foresees representation in most of the expert groups and peer-learning exercises set up in the framework of the EU Youth Strategy.
+The Division Policy and Knowlegde forsees representation in most of the expert groups and peer-learning exercises set up in the framework of the EU Youth Strategy.